ProfessionalWiki/WikibaseLocalMedia/README.md

 ### Version 1.0.4
 Released on October 9, 2024

-* Fixed MediaWiki 1.40 deprecation
+* Fixed support for non-English wikis
-* Fixed non-English dropdown
+* Fixed deprecation warning of MediaWiki 1.40 and later
 * Translation updates

 ### Version 1.0.3